FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/writing_drivers.md

 (python_files)=
 ## 2. Python files
-The `<parent_driver_name>.py` file contains information about the possible instrument configurations and settings.
+The `<driver_name>.py` file contains information about the possible instrument configurations and settings.
 This can be for example the current compliance of a voltage source or the integration time of a digital multimeter.
-### 2.2.1 Simple Device Configurations
+### 2.1 Simple Configurations
 > &#9888; For **simple instruments** with only a **few settings** you do not need to write your own GUI for the settings but CAMELS can auto-generate the UI for you. \
 > An example file is displayed below: